MicrosoftDocs/learn/learn-pr/iot/securely-provision-iot-devices-at-scale-with-dps/includes/4-exercise-create-dps-resource-root-certificate-group-enrollment.md

 1. Finally, click **Save**, and verify your new enrollment group appears in the **Enrollment Groups** pane.

 A group enrollment is going to be very useful in handling remote devices at scale.
-The next unit create multiple leaf certificates.
+In the next unit, we create multiple leaf certificates.